CodeNinjaTech/Europe-Dementia-Deaths-Visual-Analytics-using-R/README.md

 # Dementia Deaths Analysis in Europe (Visual Analytics using R)

+Assignment 1 for the Analytics Practicum II Course of AUEB's MSc in Business Analytics

 **Objective:**
 The project aims to analyze deaths from dementia in European countries between 2011 and 2020, focusing on gender-based trends.
 The primary goal is to investigate whether there is an increasing trend in dementia-related deaths in Greece compared to the rest of Europe.